anotherlab/anotherlab.github.io/_posts/2021-12-13-Migrated-to-jekyll.md

 For some reason, the Youtube clips that I embedded in a few posts didn't make it over.
 That had to be fixed manually.
 I would go back to the post on the WordPress blog, right-click on the video, and then select "coopy embed code".
 Then I would just paste it in the Markdown file.
 ## Code Highlighting
 This is a work in progress.
 For the last few years, I've been using the built in support that WordPress provides for source code highlighting.
 That is relatively ease for my tool to identify.
 Jekyll uses a code highlighter called [Rouge](http://rouge.jneen.net/).
 It does most of the same stuff, and I'll use it as is for now.
-I can catch most of the snippets that used the WordPress markup, I'll fix up the stragglers as I come across them.
+I can catch ~~most~~some of the snippets that used the WordPress markup, I'll fix up the stragglers as I come across them.

 I had a few gist's embedded in my blog.
 When the posts were exported, the gists had been rendered into the page and it was a lot of ugly HTML.
 I had to manually replace that `{% gist XXXXX %}`{:.ruby}, which made the Markdown simpler.

 ## Other Stuff
-I added a gem file, [jekyll-twitter-plugin]https://github.com/rob-murray/jekyll-twitter-plugin(), for rendering embedded Tweets.
+I added a gem file, [jekyll-twitter-plugin](https://github.com/rob-murray/jekyll-twitter-plugin), for rendering embedded Tweets.
 The cool thing is that once I installed it, it properly displayed the tweets that I had embedded in WordPress.
 I'm migrating them over to use the [Liquid tags](https://jekyllrb.com/docs/step-by-step/02-liquid/), it's much easier to woprk with.
+I ended up not being able to use that plugin.
+GitHub Pages only supports a [fixed list of plugins](https://pages.github.com/versions/), and that one wasn't on it.
+So I did it the hard way, go to the tweet in Twitter, click the "⋯" menu, and select the "Embed Tweet" option.

+After most of the posts have been updated, I'll post the conversion tool.
+It's not really a standalone app.
+It's a [LINQpad](https://www.linqpad.net/) script written in C#.
+It's very easy to dump out the data structures so I can see what is coming in and what I need to do to fix it.
+When it's closer to being done, I'll make a command line app out of it so it will run on anything that supports .MET 6.